 Tom Tyler, MS, is a retired school principal who served for 30 years in the Salem Keizer School District as a teacher, principal, curriculum specialist, and staff development coordinator.
 Mr. Tyler has been a textbook author and consulted in language arts, writing, and school motivation.
-He has taught bilingual summer school, ESL in Mexico, and specialized language arts at McLaren School for Boys.
+He has taught bilingual summer school, ESOL in Mexico, and specialized language arts at McLaren School for Boys.
 His areas of expertise include building bridges and maintaining strong links between and among school, family, and community to support learning for ELL students, and in evaluating school district needs and developing appropriate approaches for serving English language learners.

-Cary Wasem-Varela, MAT, is the ESL program coordinator for Jefferson County School District.
+Cary Wasem-Varela, MAT, is the ESOL program coordinator for Jefferson County School District.
 She has over 15 years of elementary-level teaching experience, with emphasis on working with English-language learners in the areas of language acquisition, literacy, and content learning.
 Ms. Wasem-Varela is certified as a trainer for SIOP and A Focused Approach: Systematic English Language Development.
 She has participated in special curriculum development and assessment projects with the Oregon Department of Education and has also served as an adjunct instructor for Lewis & Clark College.